ctechfilmuniversity/Making-Waves-Retrospective/README.md

 ## Session One - Inspiration and Exploration

-For the very first session, the goal was to inspire the students visually and provide them with an overview of the available muscical tools.
-After a short introduction to the concept of generative algorithms ("creating data similar to existing data"), the students were given local installations of the Stable Diffusion image generation AI.
-They familiarized themselves with the power of this particular generative model and created potential moodboards for their future performance.
+The first session of the workshop aimed to provide visual inspiration and an overview of the available musical tools to the students.
+After introducing the concept of generative algorithms and their ability to create data similar to existing data, the students were given local installations of the Stable Diffusion image generation AI.
+They explored the power of this particular generative model and created potential mood boards for their future performances

 ![cat](https://user-images.githubusercontent.com/93442123/224561542-e3ef4463-69a9-483f-ad23-7ce9c8712c5c.png)
 ![king crimson](https://user-images.githubusercontent.com/93442123/224561546-b6167e73-9c9a-4118-99b0-a79ea5851d74.png)
 ![steampunk-flower](https://user-images.githubusercontent.com/93442123/224561549-88358dda-2e81-474f-9d20-40931f1ab7c4.png)

-The very technical introduction to the inner workings of AI went however over the heads of most students (creative technologists included).
-In the end, AI was not further untilized for this course.
+However, the technical introduction to the inner workings of AI went over the heads of most students, including the creative technologists.
+As a result, AI was not further utilized in the course.

-The second half of the class saw the students explore the muscial devices of the creative technologies program with the help of the lecturers and was received very warmly.
+During the second half of the workshop, the students had the opportunity to explore the musical devices of the Creative Technologies program with the guidance of the lecturers.
+This part of the session was well-received and included the following devices:

-These devices included:
-* MPC LIVE II
+MPC LIVE II
-* Elektron Digitone
+Elektron Digitone
-* Roland MC 707
+Roland MC 707
-* Multiple Korg Volcas
+Multiple Korg Volcas
-* Synthstrom Deluge
+Synthstrom Deluge
-* Korg Minilogue
+Korg Minilogue
-* Critter & Guitari Organelle
+Critter & Guitari Organelle

 ## Session Two - Sound Synthesis